Skip to main content

 • An aortic thromboembolism (ATE) results when a blood clot is dislodged and travels through the aorta, becoming lodged in a distant location.
 This clot causes severely reduced blood flow to the tissues receiving blood from that section of the aorta, leading to decreased oxygen in the tissues.
 A heart condition called hypertrophic cardiomyopathy is the most common cause.
 This article outlines clinical signs, treatment, monitoring, and prognosis for cats with this condition.

-• Topical ear medications are necessary for the treatment of most ear conditions in cats.
+• Topical ear medications are necessary to treat most ear conditions.
 This article provides step-by-step instructions on how to apply ear medications along with precautions.
-Tips are also given to reduce your cat’s anxiety with ear treatment.

 • The proper administration of eye medication is essential for your pet's prompt recovery.
 Make sure you carefully read the label and understand the prescription instructions.
 If you have any questions, contact your veterinarian for clarification.